Jubel-BRACU/MyResume/README.md

 My Resume

 # Objective
-This app is an iOS App represnation of my Resume.
+This app is an iOS App representation of my Resume.
 It's a failry intutive app, once installed and run.

 In short however: